andrew/ultimate-awesome/README.md

 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.
 - [awesome-glasgow](https://github.com/allyjweir/awesome-glasgow) - Some highlights around Glasgow, Scotland.
 - [awesome-python-audio](https://github.com/andreimatveyeu/awesome-python-audio) - Awesome Python resources related to audio and music.
-- [awesome-writing](https://github.com/armstrongl/awesome-writing) - 🕶 An awesome list of writing resources! .
 - [awesome-bytecode](https://github.com/artpar/awesome-bytecode) - Awesome list for binary.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
 - [awesome-ghost](https://github.com/awesomelistsio/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [awesome-roblox](https://github.com/awesome-roblox/awesome-roblox) - A curated list of awesome things related to Roblox OSS.
-- [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
 - [awesome-programming-tools](https://github.com/ChessMax/awesome-programming-tools) - The list of awesome programming tools that can simplify and speed up everyday work.